estruyf/vscode-front-matter/README.md

 **Front Matter: Insert <tags | categories>**

-Inserts a selected <tags | categories> into the front matter of your article/post/... - When using this command, the FrontMatter panel opens and focuses on the specified type.
+Inserts a selected <tags | categories> into the front matter of your article/post/... - When using this command, the Front Matter panel opens and focuses on the specified type.

 > **Info**: This experience changed in version `1.11.0`.